Equipment

 Finding a black bucket that actually blocks the light was difficult.
 A cheap set of hole saws cut the various holes needed for vents, taps and the pump cords for the Aeroponic bucket.
 I have found a better, water tight fitting for the vents [NPT 1″ Cord Grip Cable Glands, Waterproof Adjustable 18-25mm Plastic Cable Connectors Nylon Joints with Lock Nut and Gaskets] and replaced the bubblers with a 5 inch air stone.
 I have two air pumps running with 3 buckets attached to each one providing a very powerful air flow to move the roots and keep the bucket well aerated.
 This way I always have a back up air pump ready to go in case one dies.

-I use grow rocks as a medium to hold the plants in three inch net pots.
-They are made from recycled glass, very porous and light weight.
-It is reusable, unlike the clay pellets commonly used in many cannabis hydroponic setups.
-This is a great product that is no longer being manufactured as the company seems to have gone out of business, although it may still be available online.
+I use grow rocks as a medium to hold the plants in four inch net pots.
+The grow rocks were made from recycled glass and are reusable, unlike the clay pellets commonly used in many cannabis hydroponic setups.
+These grow rocks are a great product that is no longer being manufactured as the company seems to have gone out of business, although it may still be available online.

 The plants

-Once the new clone/seedling is placed in a bucket it is important to keep all of the stems below the shortest / thinnest stem.
-The plant will always send more nutrients and resources to the tallest stem.
-This will help the stem grow quicker and thicker.
+At the start of the vegetation stage the lights will be set to around 600 watts (rated) 16 inches above the tips of the plants.
+At this time it is important to keep all of the stems below the shortest / thinnest stem.
+The plant will always send more nutrients and resources to the tallest stem and help the stem grow quicker and thicker.
 This will be an essential part of shaping the plant to prepare it for the flower stage.

 It is very important to check each plant daily to make sure that new shoots are forming.
 This is a key indicator of the health of the plant.
 If the plant is stressed the growth will slow.
 Each strain will grow at different rates so it helps to learn their normal growth pattern and watch for any change.